Earth & Climate

 Find programs and mentors near you with CYSTEM (Check it out!)

 If the changing planet is on your charts, exploring Earth & Climate should be on your radar.
 Focus on issues ranging from geology to climate change and find out what everyone is talking about.

-- Develop interests, knowledge, and skills related to our planet and its climate.
+- Develop an interest in and understanding of sciences related to our planet, its wheather and climate.

 - Develop problem solving and logical reasoning skills.

 - Improve communication and teamwork skills by working the way scientists and engineers do - in teams.

 - Develop responsible attitudes about science and how science relates to the real world and people’s lives.